Linking a ServiceNow app to GitHub

 • Add Passphrase

-• PrivateKey/PublicKey will automatically generated
+• PrivateKey/PublicKey will automatically be generated

 • Go back to the New SSH key page